 Improve system-level design automation methods

 Conduct research in theory and implementation of communications and image processing systems.
-Improve connection speeds for Wi-Fi, cellular and powerline communication systems by mitigating interference and using multiple channels.
-Investigate future large sensor arrays for cellular and underwater communications.
+Improve connection speeds for Wi-Fi, cellular and smart grid communication systems by mitigating interference and using multiple channels.
+Investigate large sensor arrays for cellular and underwater communications.
 Improve video quality during video acquisition by smart phones by mitigating rolling shutter artifacts and during video playback on micromirror displays.
+Conduct subjective studies and develop new methods for assessing quality in computer graphics and high-dynamic range images.
 Build full-system testbeds to deploy in the field for proving out ideas.

 In communication systems, developed